Ukrainian Greek Catholic Church: The Church in the Russian Empire and the Soviet Union

 In the winter of 1944–1945, Ukrainian Greek Catholic clergy were summoned to 'reeducation' sessions conducted by the NKVD.
 Near the end of the war in Europe, the state media began an anti-Ukrainian-Catholic campaign.
 The creation of the community in 1596 was discredited in publications, which went to great pains to try to prove the Church was conducting activities directed against Ukrainians in the first half of the 20th century.

 In 1945, Soviet authorities arrested, deported, and sentenced to forced-labor camps in Siberia and elsewhere the church's metropolitan Yosyf Slipyi and nine other Greek Catholic bishops, as well as hundreds of clergy and leading lay activists.
 In Lviv alone, 800 priests were imprisoned.
 All the above-mentioned bishops and significant numbers of clergymen died in prisons, concentration camps, internal exile, or soon after their release during the post-Stalin thaw.
-The exception was metropolitan Yosyf Slipyi who, after 18 years of imprisonment and persecution, was released thanks to the intervention of Pope John XXIII, Slipyi took refuge in Rome, where he received the title of Major Archbishop of Lviv, and became a cardinal in 1965.
+The exception was metropolitan Yosyf Slipyi who, after 18 years of imprisonment and persecution, was released in 1963 thanks to the intervention of Pope John XXIII.
+Slipyi took refuge in Rome, where he received the title of Major Archbishop of Lviv, and became a cardinal in 1965.

 The clergy who joined the Russian Orthodox Church were spared the large-scale persecution of religion that occurred elsewhere in the country (see Religion in the Soviet Union).
 In the city of Lviv, only one church was closed (at a time when many cities in the rest of Ukraine did not have a working church).
 Moreover, the western dioceses of Lviv-Ternopil and Ivano-Frankivsk were the largest in the USSR and contained the majority of the Russian Orthodox Church's cloisters (particularly convents, of which there were seven in Ukrainian SSR but none in Russia).
 Orthodox canon law was also relaxed on the clergy allowing them to shave beards (a practice uncommon to Orthodoxy) and conduct liturgy in Ukrainian as opposed to Church Slavonic.

 The Ukrainian Catholics continued to exist underground for decades and were the subject of vigorous attacks in the state media.
 The clergy gave up public exercise of their clerical duties, but secretly provided services for many lay people.
 Many priests took up civilian professions and celebrated the sacraments in private.
-The identities of former priests could have been known to the Soviet police who regularly watched them, interrogated them and put fines on them, but stopped short of arrest unless their activities went beyond a small circle of people.
+The identities of former priests could have been known to the Soviet police who regularly watched, interrogated and fined them, but stopped short of arrest unless their activities went beyond a small circle of people.
 New secretly ordained priests were often treated more harshly.

 The church even grew during this time, and this was acknowledged by Soviet sources.
-The first secretary of the Lvov Komsomol, Oleksiy Babiychuk, claimed:
+The first secretary of the Lviv Komsomol, Oleksiy Babiychuk, claimed: